 An Attack on Hair Follicles

 In alopecia areata, your immune system mistakenly attacks hair follicles, causing hair to fall out -- often suddenly.
-Most people will have one or two bald patches, but in some cases all body hair falls out.
+Most people will have one or two bald patches, which can be treated easily with injections but in some cases all body hair falls out.
 Alopecia areata isn't harmful or contagious, but it can be tough psychologically.
 Hair may grow back on its own, and treatment may help it grow back more quickly.
 Unfortunately, some people may experience alopecia areata repeatedly.

 Genes Cause 90% of Male Hair Loss

 Though hereditary, the trait may be more influenced by your mother's family than your father's.
 So a look at your maternal grandfather's locks may give you a better clue about the future of yours.
 Male pattern baldness often starts with receding hair at the temples, then on the crown, leaving a horseshoe-shaped ring of hair around the sides of the head.
-Medications to slow hair loss include Rogaine (minoxidil) and Propecia (finasteride).
+Medications to slow hair loss include finasteride (Propecia and Minoxidil (Rogaine).

-Hair loss in women may mean hair thinning all over the head, but is usually most common on top of the head.
+Age-related thinning may mean hair thinning all over the head, but pattern hair loss is usually most common on top of the head.
 Unlike men, women rarely go bald, and they tend to lose hair more slowly than men do.
 Contrary to popular belief, longer hair won't put a strain on the roots, causing more to fall out.
 Nor will shampooing pull hair out -- it just gets the ones that were falling out already.
-Minoxidil may help hair growth and prevent thinning.
+Minoxidil 5% applied once daily may help hair growth and prevent thinning.
+Spironolactone and Flutamide (oral medications) can also be used in women.

 Avoid Sun Damage to Hair

 Too much sun can turn your hair into a brittle, dry mop that breaks and splits easily.
+This is especially true in those with blonde or grey hair.
 And if you already have thinning hair, you risk a sunburn on your scalp.
 Choosing hair care products with sunscreen provides some protection, although it can be hard to coat your hair evenly.
 That's why it's a good idea to wear a hat when you're out in the sun -- especially if your scalp is exposed.
+Choose a heat made of sun protective fabric with UPF 30 (ultraviolent protector factor).

 Luscious Locks Need Nutrients